intuitivenibble-del/intuitivenibble-del.github.io/terms-of-service.md

 ### 7.1 Our Property
 - The App, including all content, features, and functionality, is owned by Intuitive HB Limited
-- Protected by UK and international copyright, trademark, and other intellectual property laws
+- Protected by UK and international copyright and other intellectual property laws
 - You may not copy, modify, distribute, sell, or create derivative works without our express written permission
-- "Nibble" and our logo are trademarks of Intuitive HB Limited

 ### 7.2 Your Content
 - You retain ownership of your personal content (meal logs, notes, reflections)